 GoPro’s are great for capturing almost any type of outdoor footage, but you’ll need some added gear to take full advantage of their abilities.
 A good mounting system will allow you to capture great footage without checking on the camera or worrying that the mount won’t hold.

 There a variety of mounting options when on a kayak.
 Everything from chest mounts to paddle mounts to mounting the camera on the hull of the kayak.
-In this review we’ll go into the best options for each type of kayak mount.
+In this review, I’ll go into the best options for each type of kayak mount.

 Quick Answer: 6 Best GoPro Kayak Mounts